msimerson/.release/README.md

 Notes:

     - Your CHANGELOG file needs an entry like this: #### N.N.N
         - New changelog entries are inserted after that market
-    - Opening the file in your editor requires 'open'
+    - Opening the file in your editor requires `open`

 ### Push your release